lfrestrepog/if-docs/website/docs/04-specification/model-pipeline.md

 ```

 > [!important] Ecosystem of plugins
-> The model plugins are the bulk of functionality for the impact engine.
+> The model plugins are the bulk of functionality for the Impact Framework.
 A small set of tightly focused model plugins can be combined in multiple ways to meet many use cases.

 ### Upgradability